Run a virtual social fundraising event

 You can use social media to bring people together as well: Facebook is great for events and has built in fundraising functionality, Instagram is really good for sharing images and WhatsApp is a useful way to get a group together to plan an event and decide on times/dates.
 There are loads of others – use whichever you and your friends prefer.

-The Community Fundraising Team is on hand to help with all your fundraising endeavours, below are a few options to get you started, but if you have any questions at all just email email@example.com or call 020 7033 1650.
+The Community Fundraising team is on hand to help with all your fundraising endeavours.
+Here are a few options to get you started, but if you have any questions at all just email email@example.com or call 020 7033 1646.

-- Set up a JustGiving page or Virgin Money Giving fundraising page – these are the safest, easiest and fastest way to fundraise with every donation coming directly to Amnesty International UK.
-Share them far and wide via email, social media and direct message systems such as SMS and Whatsapp.
+- Set up a JustGiving or Virgin Money Giving fundraising page – these are the safest, easiest and fastest way to fundraise with every donation coming directly to us.
+Share them far and wide via email, social media, or directly by text or Whatsapp.

 - Facebook fundraising: you can now setup a fundraising page through your Facebook account with just a few clicks.
 Go to the Amnesty International UK Facebook page, select the ‘Fundraiser’ tab and follow the instructions to setup your page.
 You can add pictures and a story to your page and easily share with your Facebook friends.